How a 401(k) loan works

 If you fail to replace the money you withdrew, the IRS treats your withdrawal as a normal distribution and smacks you with hefty penalties.
 You’ll have to pay income tax on the loan, plus a 10% early distribution tax if you’re under age 59 ½.

-Before you borrow from your 401(k), it’s important to understand all the advantages and disadvantages compared to other kinds of loans.
+Before you borrow from your 401(k), it’s important to understand the advantages and disadvantages of doing so compared to other kinds of loans.
+You may also want to consider talking to a financial advisor before making a decision.

 - Fast financing.
 It can take between a day and several weeks to receive your money.
 This depends on your plan and company, but online requests are often speedy.